bixb922/umidiparser/README.md

 In order to process files larger than the available RAM, *buffer_size=n* will allocate *n* bytes of buffer for each track, and read each tracks in *n* byte portions during the processing of the file, i.e. while iterating through the events.
-One file descriptor (one open file) will be used for each track, but the total RAM needed will be about buffer_size multiplied by the number of tracks of the MIDI file.
+One file descriptor (one open file) will be used for each track, but the total RAM needed will be about *buffer_size* multiplied by the number of tracks of the MIDI file.

+MIDI file format 0 files have only one track, so only one buffer will be allocated.

 A buffer size of less than 10 bytes will increase CPU overhead.
 A buffer size much larger than 100 will probably not give a relevant performance advantage, unless the device where the file resides is slow.

-If buffer_size=0, all tracks will be read to memory.
+If *buffer_size=0^, all tracks will be read to memory.
 This will need as much RAM as the file size of a complete MIDI file.
-In this case, the time needed to process each event will not depend on file access nd will be both faster and more dependable than using a buffer_size different to 0, if the device where the file resides is slow.
+In this case, the time needed to process each event will not depend on file access and will be both faster and more dependable than using a *buffer_size* different to 0, if the device where the file resides is slow.

-The default value for buffer_size is 100 bytes.
+The default value for *buffer_size* is 100 bytes.

 * reuse_event_object=False